ThatStella7922/make_and_flash_logo/README.md

 - Python 3.x must be installed and callable via just 'python'
 - Pillow needs to be installed with Pip
 - Your Pinecil must be running IronOS v2.15 or later
+  - For this version (v2.1) and later of make_and_flash_logo, IronOS v2.15 or later is MANDATORY.
+    - Use v2.0 or older of make_and_flash_logo if you don't want to update your Pinecil.
 - Your Pinecil needs to have the WinUSB driver installed
 - Compatible logo image
   - 96x16 black and white only